FEUP-ESOF-2020-21/open-cx-t5g4-techgals/docs/Development-Report.md

 ## Elevator Pitch

-This is a mobile app that allows online conference attendees to interact with each other through chatrooms.
+This is a mobile app that allows online conferences attendees to interact with each other through chatrooms.
 This gives them a better experience, keeping direct interactions alive.